 The paper Foundations for net-zero target setting in the corporate sector published in September 2020 by SBti, provided the initial conceptual foundations for future guidance clarifying net-zero targets and in particular the role of offsets.

 Currently, the SBTi is working on detailed criteria and guidance using a public consultation in early 2021.
-A final net-zero framework, including target-setting guidance and target validation criteria, will be released in 2021 before COP26 in November 2021.
+A final net-zero framework, including target-setting guidance and target validation criteria, will be released on the 28th of October 2021 before COP26.
+Details of the Net-zero Standard launch event are here.

 - Net-Zero emissions companies is one of the fastest-growing business trends.